Amiedeep/pandoc_resume/markdown/resume.md

 **Oracle: ** (Jan 20 - Working) **Principal DevOps Engineer**

 * Leading the CI/CD team for multiple projects.
-* Active contributer to a backend project creating/configuring resources in the cloud (OCI).
+* Active contributer to backend projects creating/configuring resources in the cloud (OCI).
 * R&D on multiple new initiatives for the Cloud Database team.

 **State Street:** (April 2019 - Dec 2020) **Senior Associate - Assitant Manager**